AficionadoApp/aficionado/README.md

 ###Inspiration
 Our inspiration came from the story of ancient Chinese travelers who used to make <a href="http://www.lib.berkeley.edu/EAL/stone/rubbings.html" target="_blank">rubbings on paper</a> of inscriptions from important monuments and landmarks.
 It was a way to bring back home a concrete piece of the ephemeral experience of their travel.
 Chinese poets extended this practice by writing poetry in the moments when they traveled to especially beautiful locales.
 A poet would often allude to the poems of master poets who came before and had written about the same location (<a href="https://www.britishmuseum.org/explore/highlights/highlight_objects/asia/r/mountain_inscription_rubbing.aspx" target="_blank">for example</a>).

+###For Museums
+A captcha-inspired method of collecting meaningful tagging of images is built in to the app, providing a powerful tool for museums.
+Before a user can leave a comment, she is asked simple verification questions about the image she sees.
+For example:
+* Q: "You are viewing a work by Keith Haring.
+Is this: a) a painting b) a print c) a sculpture d) none of these ?"
+* Q: "Pick a mood to describe this work: Fascinating, Funny, Heartwarming, Aggravating, Frightening, Depressing" Imagine all the world's museums are able to aggreate powerful data and categorize their digital archives, at the same time that they encourage their visitors to engage meaningfully with the art works in their collections.

 ###Mockups
 ![](https://raw.github.com/dkorac/aficionado/master/mockup/03-single-view.png)